-Q: Do you provide sand boards?
+Q: Do you provide sandboards?

 Vehicles maintain radio contact with one another at all times, so just communicate your status to others and care will be taken to meet your needs.
 Keep toilet paper with you in your vehicle for these purposes but dispose of it in a refuse bag in the car.
-Under no circumstances should paper or any other refuse (sweet wrappers, cans, bottles etc) be left it in the desert, please!
+Under no circumstances should paper or any other refuse (sweet wrappers, cans, bottles etc.) be left it in the desert, please!

 Q: How does the camping system work?

 A: Clients are responsible for providing all their own camping gear, including tents, blow-up or hiking mattresses, bedding etc. At certain demarcated locations in the desert, we have created semi-permanent rudimentary camp sites.
 However, anywhere in the desert can be easily transformed into a suitable place to pitch one’s tent for the night.
 Where we thus set up camp is dependent on factors such as time of day and location.
 We do aim to reach our semi-permanent sites on most nights.
-The guide’s vehicles come equipped with all kitchen utensils for meal preparation (please provide your own personal crockery, cutlery and mugs), as well as communal items such as chemical loos (not available during daily transit), showers, barbecue (braai) tools.
-Nets are rigged up between vehicles to protect sites from the wind and create a more pleasant campfire ambience.
+The guide vehicles come equipped with all kitchen utensils for meal preparation (please provide your own personal crockery, cutlery and mugs), as well as communal items such as a chemical toilet (not available during daily transit), showers, barbecue (braai) tools.
+Nets are rigged up between vehicles to protect sites from the wind and create a more pleasant campfire ambiance.

 Is fishing allowed on the coast of the Namib?

 A: Since the Namib Desert is a sensitive breeding area for certain fish species, fishing is not allowed here.
-One of the conditions of the concession which allows our tour company to operate its unique tours in the Namib Naklüft National Park is that we adhere to this rule which is strictly enforced at all times.
+One of the conditions of the concession which allows our tour company to operate its unique tours in the Namib Naukluft National Park is that we adhere to this rule which is strictly enforced at all times.

 Q: What are the Namib Desert’s minimum and maximum temperatures?

-The Desert’s average temperature is very moderate, which may come as a surprise.
+A: The Desert’s average temperature is very moderate, which may come as a surprise.
 It is seldom either too hot or too cold.
-A few times a year, the mercury rises above 40 degrees Celcius so if heat does not agree with you, simply book your tour dates at times of the year when these temperatures are unlikely.
+A few times a year, the mercury rises above 40 degrees Celsius so if heat does not agree with you, simply book your tour dates at times of the year when these temperatures are unlikely.
 The Namib is actually known colloquially as the “Cool Desert” precisely because coastal sea breezes keep temperatures down.
-You are more likely to feel chilly than too hot and your vehicle’s air conditioning also means you are protected during the heat of the day.
+You are more likely to feel chilly than too hot and your vehicle’s air-conditioning also means you are protected during the heat of the day.